primatephor/mash/docs/implementations/db/sql/SQLRunHarness.md

     </Verify>
 ```

-Here the select run is: select `*` from my\_table where first\_name = 'bob'.
+Here the select run is: `select * from my_table where first_name = 'bob'`.
 The verify just takes the mapped results and does a name/value check.
 You can supply any column name in the verify to check the results.

 Any sql should be valid.
-Use the ListVerifyHarness to validate when multiple results are found.
+Use the [ListVerifyHarness](../../ListVerifyHarness.md) to validate when multiple results are found.